 We believe that transparency is the foundation of trust in sports betting.
 We hold our analysts to the highest standards of integrity and accountability to ensure our readers receive honest, objective information.

-Every pick we publish is graded as a win, loss or push based on the final result and the odds recommended at the time of publication.
-We never delete, hide or alter past selections.
+Every pick we publish is graded as a win, loss or push based on the final result, using the odds recommended at the time of publication.
+We do not remove past picks to improve results reporting.
+If a page is updated for clarity, the original published pick is still graded as recorded.

 Editorial Independence

 Our analysis is 100% independent.
 While we may maintain affiliate partnerships with various sportsbooks, these relationships have no influence over our handicapping process.
 Our analysts are never instructed to favour specific teams or odds based on commercial interests.
-The search for Positive Expected Value (+EV) remains our only priority.
+The search for Positive Expected Value (+EV) remains our primary focus.

 Commitment to Public Data